MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 ----------------

-The :literal:`track` command format is summarized in :numref:`fig-track-synop`, including the default setup of the attributes.
+The :var:`track` command format is summarized in :numref:`fig-track-synop`, including the default setup of the attributes.

-The :literal:`track` command supports the following attributes:
+The :var:`track` command supports the following attributes:

 	**sequence**
 	 The *sequence* to track. (no default, required).
 	 Example: :expr:`sequence = lhcb1`.

 	**beam**
 	 The reference *beam* for the tracking.
-If no beam is provided, the command looks for a beam attached to the sequence, i.e. the attribute :literal:`seq.beam`. [#f2]_ (default: :literal:`nil`).
+If no beam is provided, the command looks for a beam attached to the sequence, i.e. the attribute :literal:`seq.beam`. [#f2]_ (default: :const:`nil`).
 	 Example: :expr:`beam = beam 'lhcbeam' { ... }` where ... are the *beam-attributes*.

 	**range**
 	 A *range* specifying the span of the sequence track.
-If no range is provided, the command looks for a range attached to the sequence, i.e. the attribute . (default: :literal:`nil`).
+If no range is provided, the command looks for a range attached to the sequence, i.e. the attribute . (default: :const:`nil`).
 	 Example: :expr:`range = "S.DS.L8.B1/E.DS.R8.B1"`.

 	**dir**
-	 The :math:`s`-direction of the tracking: :literal:`1` forward, :literal:`-1` backward. (default: 1).
+	 The :math:`s`-direction of the tracking: :const:`1` forward, :const:`-1` backward. (default: 1).
 	 Example: :expr:`dir = - 1`.

 	**s0**